SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_J2K1_DEC.md

 ## About

-There are 2 drivers that can be used to monitor and control the **Imagine Communications Selenio JPEG2000** card.
+There are 2 connectors that can be used to monitor and control the **Imagine Communications Selenio JPEG2000** card.

 This connector only supports the **decoder** functionality.
 The [Imagine Communications Selenio J2K1 ENC](xref:Connector_help_Imagine_Communications_Selenio_J2K1_ENC) connector can be used to monitor and control the encoder functionality of the card.